heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Assigning Pods to Nodes.md

 Inter-pod affinity and anti-affinity rules take the form "this Pod should (or, in the case of anti-affinity, should not) run in an X if that X is already running one or more Pods that meet rule Y", where X is a topology domain like node, rack, cloud provider zone or region, or similar and Y is the rule Kubernetes tries to satisfy.

-You express these rules (Y) as [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) with an optional associated list of namespaces.
+You express these rules (Y) as [](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) with an optional associated list of namespaces.
 Pods are namespaced objects in Kubernetes, so Pod labels also implicitly have namespaces.
 Any label selectors for Pod labels should specify the namespaces in which Kubernetes should look for those labels.

 You express the topology domain (X) using a `topologyKey`, which is the key for the node label that the system uses to denote the domain.
 For examples, see [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/).